somedude72/posture-detection/README.md

 # Installation

  - Install Python 3 on your Jetson Nano
- - Clone the jetson-inference project into your home Directory
+ - Clone the jetson-inference project into your home directory

 ```bash
 git clone --recursive https://github.com/dusty-nv/jetson-inference